Béla Biszku: Political career

 For six weeks, he functioned as deputy head of the Cadre Department of the Central Leadership of the Hungarian Working People's Party (MDP) in May 1949.
 By the 1949 parliamentary election, the MDP had established a single party state and Soviet-type totalitarian dictatorship.
 Biszku worked for the Cadre Department of the Budapest Party Committee until 1951, when he was replaced.
 Following that, he became the secretary of the Party Committee of the Kőbánya branch.
 He had attended the party's Political College (PF) since September 1953.
 He was appointed First Secretary of the Angyalföld branch's Party Committee in the Spring of 1955.

-During the 1956 Hungarian Revolution, he recruited local pro-communist armed groups among party members and workers against the freedom fighters in the first days of the popular uprising.
+During the 1956 Hungarian Revolution, he recruited local pro-communist armed groups among party members and workers against the rebels in the first days of the popular uprising.
 As a result, he was awarded with Medal for Worker-Peasant Power in April 1958, after the suppression of the revolution.
 Following long years of work in party organizations, Biszku sprang into prominence after the events of 1956.

 Between 1957 and 1961 he served as Minister of the Interior in the government of János Kádár.
 In this capacity, he became known for the severity he showed in suppressing and punishing after the 1956 revolution, which was one of the largest revolt against the communist government in the Eastern Bloc and its Soviet-imposed policies, was defeated.
 Between 1961–1962 Biszku became the deputy prime minister, alongside Antal Apró, Jenő Fock and Gyula Kállai.
 He was replaced by Lajos Fehér on 27 November 1962.
 Biszku was also elected Member of Parliament during the 1958 parliamentary election, representing Constituency I in Szabolcs-Szatmár County.
 He was MP until April 1971, when did not stand for re-election in the 1971 parliamentary election.
 From 1962 until 1978, he was the Secretary of the Central Committee of the Hungarian Socialist Workers' Party (MSZMP).

 Biszku, as a hard-line communist, strongly opposed the New Economic Mechanism (ÚGM) which was imposed by the Kádár regime in 1968 and contained "capitalist elements".
 In 1972, together with Zoltán Komócsin, and other fellow communists, he became involved in a plot to force János Kádár to resign from virtually all of his public functions in an effort to return Hungary to a more orthodox Soviet-style line.
 To achieve his goals, Biszku tried to convince Yuri Andropov of the rightness of his cause, who immediately alerted Kádár.
 Afterwards Kádár slowly removed Biszku from power.
 Biszku was again MP between 1975 and 1985, representing Constituency II in Szabolcs-Szatmár County.

 He was forced into retirement in 1978, when Károly Németh replaced him as Secretary of the Central Committee.
 From 1980 to 1989, he served as Chairman of the Audit Committee of the National Council of Trade Unions (SZOT).
 The MSZMP's leadership adopted a new electoral system for the 1985 parliamentary election which imposed a multiple candidacy system in each constituency.
 Biszku was defeated by another MSZMP member and lost his parliamentary seat.